UmbertoAzadi/OUTLINE/README.md

 -----------

-So far the tool allows to learn a machine learning model, serialize the model learn, predict the class of the instances contained in a new dataset, apply a cross validation and allow to execute a weka experiment.
+So far the tool allows to learn a machine learning model, serialize the model learn, predict the class of the instances contained in a new dataset, apply a cross validation, allow to execute a weka experiment and allow to execute a weka experiment customized to make it faster.

 For learning and serialization are avaiable these flags:
   * -ser `configuration file` for serialize the model learn